Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Introduction

-In this context, this paper makes the following contributions: \begin{itemize} \item We train a variety of ML models (including neural networks, random forests, linear regression, and model stacking) that input all ensemble member predictions as features in addition to contemporaneous observations of geopotential heights, relative humidity, precipitation, and temperature from past months to produce new forecasts with higher accuracy than the ensemble mean; forecast accuracy is measured with a variety of metrics (Section \ref{sec:exp_res}).
+In this context, this paper makes the following contributions: \begin{itemize} \item We train a variety of ML models (including neural networks, random forests, linear regression, and model stacking) that input all ensemble member predictions as features in addition to observations of geopotential heights, relative humidity, precipitation, and temperature from past months to produce new forecasts with higher accuracy than the ensemble mean; forecast accuracy is measured with a variety of metrics (Section \ref{sec:exp_res}).
 These models are considered in the context of regression, quantile regression, and tercile classification.
-Systematic experiments are used to characterize the influence of individual ensemble members on predictive skill (Section \ref{sec:ens_members_analysis}). \item The collection of ML models employed allow us to consider different modes of accounting for spatial variability.
-ML models can account for spatial correlations among both features and responses; \new{as an example,} when predicting Chicago precipitation, our models can leverage not only information about Chicago, but also about neighboring regions.
-Specifically, we consider the following learning frameworks: (a) \new{training} a predictive model for each spatial location independently; (b) \new{training} a predictive model that inputs the spatial location as a feature and hence can be applied to any single spatial location; (c) \new{training} a predictive model for the full spatial map of temperature or precipitation -- i.e., predicting an outcome for all spatial locations simultaneously.
-Techniques such as positional encoding in ML models help ensure that the right neighborhood information is used for each location, adapting to geographic features such as mountains or plains.
-In addition, ML models present a range of options for accounting for spatial variability, each with distinct advantages and disadvantages.
-Our application of model stacking \new{(a ML technique where multiple models are combined, with their predictions used as input features for another model that produces the final prediction)} allows our final learned model to exploit the advantages of each method. \item We conduct a series of experiments to help explain the learned model and which features the model uses most to make its predictions.
-We systematically explore the impact of using lagged observational data in addition to ensemble forecasts and positional encoding to account for spatial variations (Section \ref{sec:variable_emportance}). \item The ensemble of forecasts from a physics-based model (e.g., NCEP-CFSv2 or NASA-GMAO) contain information salient to precipitation and temperature forecasting besides their mean, and ML models that leverage the full ensemble generally outperform methods that rely on the ensemble mean alone (Section \ref{sec:ens_members_analysis}). \item Finally, we emphasize that the final validation of our approach was conducted on data from 2011 to 2020 that was not used during any of the training, model development, parameter tuning, or model selection steps.
-We only conducted our final assessment of predictive skill for 2011 to 2020 after we had completed all other aspects of this manuscript.
+Systematic experiments are used to characterize the influence of individual ensemble members on predictive skill (Section \ref{sec:when_to_trust}). \item The collection of ML models employed allows us to consider different modes of accounting for spatial variability.
+ML models can account for spatial correlations among both features and targets; for example, when predicting Chicago precipitation, our models can leverage not only information about Chicago but also about neighboring regions.
+Specifically, we consider the following learning frameworks: (a) training a predictive model for each spatial location independently; (b) training a predictive model that inputs the spatial location as a feature and hence can be applied to any single spatial location; (c) training a predictive model for the full spatial map of temperature or precipitation -- i.e., predicting an outcome for all spatial locations simultaneously.
+ML models present various ways to account for spatial variability, each with distinct advantages and disadvantages.
+Our application of model stacking (an ML technique where multiple models are combined, with their predictions used as input features for another model that produces the final prediction) allows our final learned model to exploit the advantages of each method. \item We conduct a series of experiments to help explain the learned model and which features the model uses most to make its predictions.
+We systematically explore the impact of using lagged observational data in addition to ensemble forecasts and positional encoding to account for spatial variations (Section \ref{sec:variable_emportance}). \item The ensemble of forecasts from a physics-based model (e.g., NCEP-CFSv2 or NASA-GMAO) contain information salient to precipitation and temperature forecasting besides their mean, and ML models that leverage the full ensemble generally outperform methods that rely on the ensemble mean alone (Section \ref{sec:full_vs_avg}). \item Finally, we emphasize that the final validation of our approach was conducted on data from 2011 to 2020 that was not used during any of the training, model development, parameter tuning, or model selection steps.
+We only conducted our final assessment of the predictive skill for 2011 to 2020 after we had completed all other aspects of this manuscript.
 Because of this, our final empirical results accurately reflect the anticipated performance of our methods on new data. \end{itemize}